Eddie Price III: Personal life

 According to the mayor's biographical sketch on the Mandeville city web site, Eddie and Sarah "Sally" Price have five children: Shawn, Sarah, Shannon, Eddie and Samantha.
-Eddie Price, III, a board member for the American Public Works Association (APWA), has served in leadership roles with the St. Tammany Parish Municipal Association, the St. Tammany Homebuilders Association, the Saint Tammany Parish Republican Party Political Action Council, and the St. Tammany Republican Parish Executive Committee).
+Eddie Price III, a board member for the American Public Works Association (APWA), has served in leadership roles with the St. Tammany Parish Municipal Association, the St. Tammany Homebuilders Association, the Saint Tammany Parish Republican Party Political Action Council, and the St. Tammany Republican Parish Executive Committee).
 He is a member of Trinity Evangelical Church, an affiliate of the Evangelical Free Church of America.
-"A community that fails to plan, plans to fail"—that is his stated philosophy.
+"A community that fails to plan, plans to fail" is his stated philosophy.